-Rebecca has completed her BA Honours Degree in Social Work and has held the role of Supervising Social Worker for two years now.
-She has previously undertaken her final year placement within a large fostering organisation holding her own complex caseload and successfully delivering high quality support and supervision for foster carers to ensure the stability of placements and nurturing relationships for both children and fostering families.
+Rebecca has completed her BA Honours Degree in Social Work and has held the role of Supervising Social Worker for three years now.
+She previously undertook her final year placement within a large fostering organisation, holding her own complex caseload and successfully delivering high quality support and supervision for foster carers to ensure the stability of placements and nurturing relationships for both children and fostering families.